 Patients are also advised to avoid cold and drugs that cause vasoconstriction (eg, pseudoephedrine, contained in many sinus and cold remedies).

-Antiplatelet drugs may modestly lessen symptoms and improve walking distance; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks (see also Drugs for Acute Coronary Syndromes : Antiplatelet Drugs).
+Antiplatelet drugs may modestly lessen symptoms and improve walking distance in patients with peripheral arterial disease; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks.
 Options include aspirin 81 to 162 mg po once/day, aspirin 25 mg plus dipyridamole 200 mg po once/day, and clopidogrel 75 mg po once/day or ticlopidine 250 mg po bid with or without aspirin.
 Aspirin is typically used alone first, followed by addition or substitution of other drugs if PAD progresses.

 ACE inhibitors have several beneficial effects.
-They are antiatherogenic and, by inhibiting the degradation of bradykinin and promoting the release of nitric oxide, are potent vasodilators.
-Among patients with intermittent claudication, a recent randomized trial of ramipril 10 mg po once/day showed a significant increase in pain-free and maximum treadmill walking times compared to placebo.
+They are antiatherogenic and, by promoting the degradation of bradykinin and the release of nitric oxide, are potent vasodilators.
+Among patients with intermittent claudication, a randomized trial of ramipril 10 mg po once/day showed a significant increase in pain-free and maximum treadmill walking times compared to placebo.